bryanlikescode/hotsauce/scripts/AD scripts/README.md

 - change default Administrator password.
 Use the guide/password we prepare before the competition.

-- configure/activate firewall
+- configure/activate firewall.

 - If they are not already (you should check) block ports 445 and 139 completely.
 Don't allow anything through these ports.

-- remove unauthorized users, emphasis on unauthorized administrators
+- remove unauthorized users, emphasis on unauthorized administrators.

-- restrict administrator priviledges. in "GPO > Administrator Settings" the restriction should only allow administrators to do what is expected.
+- restrict administrator priviledges.
+In "GPO > Administrator Settings." the restriction should only allow administrators to do what is expected.
 Use common sense.

 - Download the github repository.